European symposium on current questions regarding cultural policy

 On the basis of four problems, participants are invited to look ahead in terms of cultural policy.
 The four topics can be deepened, expanded and supplemented by the participants.

 - Public Space and Participation: In this thematic category, the production orientation of cultural policy will be questioned, supplemented by discussion of the audience and thus the recovery of cultural public spheres.
 To what extent can the cultural sector create public spaces in which diverse people can meet, exchange ideas, argue, have their say, and participate in decision-making?

-- Justice: Despite the precarious working conditions of many people working in the cultural sector, the problem of inequality and thus the lack of justice has so far only been marginally addressed.
+- Justice: Despite the precarious working conditions of many people working in the cultural sector, the problem of inequality in its structures and offerings and thus the lack of justice has so far only been marginally addressed.
 New political movements are putting the issue of justice in an unjust world back on the agenda.
 How can the cultural sector deal with these immanent and social inequalities and renegotiate them?

 - Inclusions and exclusions: State cultural policy distributes its attention very unevenly among the multitude of actors.
 While selected institutions can count on good and sufficient public funding, it is much more difficult for independent initiatives to establish themselves.
 Others operate completely under the radar of any cultural policy measures.
 The same can be said for the public, whose current absence makes the dual character of cultural policy decisions in favor of inclusion but also exclusion once again abundantly clear.

 - Surviving/Living: Through the theme “Surviving/Living”, the question of what expectations civil society initiatives from the social, health and environmental sectors have of the cultural sector will be explored.
 What contribution can the cultural sector make to dealing with the health or ecological crisis?
 How can cultural policy integrate ecological, health and social issues?